upper/db/README.md

 Please note that the old import path `upper.io/db` will keep on working for a while, but we'll remove it eventually in favor of the versioned import path:
-`upper.io/db.v2`.
+`upper.io/db.v2` or `upper.io/db.v1`.

+Nevertheless, v1's docs could still be consulted at https://upper.io/db.v1.

 ## License

 This project is licensed under the terms of the **MIT License**.

-> Copyright (c) 2012-2016 The upper.io/db authors.
+> Copyright (c) 2012-present The upper.io/db authors.
 All rights reserved.
 >
 > Permission is hereby granted, free of charge, to any person obtaining
 > a copy of this software and associated documentation files (the